rpm-software-management/rpm/tests/README.md

 To run *single tests*, you can run the commands:

-    make populate_testing && ./rpmtests $NNN $MMM ...
+    make check TESTOPTS="$NNN $MMM"

 where _NNN_ and _MMM_ are the numbers of the tests to be run.

-To get the *list of available tests*, use the command:

-      ./rpmtests -l

 You can also select *tests by keywords* used in their description by using the command:

-     ./rpmtests -k $KEYWORD
+     make check TESTOPTS="-k $KEYWORD"

 Use multiple `-k` parameters to have tests with different keywords run.
 Use `-k $KEYWORD1,$KEYWORD2` to execute tests matching both _KEYWORD1_ and _KEYWORD2_.

-See the output of the command:
+For all available options, see the output of the command:

 	./rpmtests --help

-for more options.
-But be aware some (like `-j`) need not work properly with the test suite unless a very restricted set of test is run.
+By default, tests are executed in parallel using all available cores, pass a specific -jN value to limit.